Skip to main content

 • The Supporting Maternal Health Innovation (MHI) Program

-NORC designed the and is currently conducting the portfolio evaluation, which concludes in 2025.
+NORC designed and is currently conducting the portfolio evaluation, which concludes in 2025.
 We are also providing evaluation technical assistance to the HRSA awardees.
 The portfolio evaluation is informed by six overarching questions that assess the effectiveness of the HRSA awardees’ activities, barriers and facilitators to implementation, opportunities for scaling and spreading effective program interventions, the degree to which programs address the elements of prevention, whether the programs address health equity, and the overall impact of the portfolio on maternal health outcomes.

 The evaluation questions are: